 O’Sheas was a $200/night gig.
 The suits and ties tipped heavy to make people not hate them.
 Good-paying jobs were hard to find for struggling male models, ever since the AIDS crisis had closed the hustler’s block on 53rd and 3rd.

 “Tell him the owner of the Milk Bar.”
 The Charles Manson look-a-like smiled with disarming charm.
 “Just wanted to say hello.”

 “Sure.”
-His sneer revealed long hours of acting lessons, although the depth of his expression suggested his teacher was a mime.
+His sneer revealed long hours of acting lessons, although the depth of his expression suggested his teacher might be a mime.

-The bartender motioned to a slim blonde waitress and whispered in her ear, then attended to his bar.
-The customers were two deep.
-I recognized a number of faces.
-They drank at the Milk Bar too.
+The bartender motioned to a slim blonde waitress and whispered in her ear, then tended the two-deep crowd of drinkers at the bar.

 “Here he comes.”
 Scottie spotted the waitress leading a beer-gutted man in his late-30s to the bar.

 "Old Jim doesn't look that old?"
 I was 34.

 "Older than us."
 Scottie was four years younger than me.

 "Forever young."
 I finished my beer.